 You can read – Sections 2, 3, 9 of the Anti-Torture Act 2017

 In addition to the provisions of the Anti-Torture Act, a police officer involved in the torture or dehumanizing treatment of a Citizen could be dismissed from the Police Force after proper administrative/disciplinary action.
 On the 9th of August 2022, a Police Officer who was caught in a viral video beating a man with machete was dismissed from the Police Force.
 You could argue that if the video not gone viral, nothing would have happened and the officer would have continued on his merry way.
 Our Nigerian minds might want to agree with you in part.
 But, if such a case was tried in Court, chances are the Police officer and the Police Force would bear serious consequences as well.

 Where a person is tortured to death, the Police officer (or other security official) responsible for such can be tried for murder and if found guilty, he or she can be punished accordingly – Section 9(2) of the Anti-Torture Act.
-In other words, a Police officer that indiscriminately kills a fellow citizen has committed murder.
+In other words, a Police officer who indiscriminately kills a fellow citizen has committed murder.